 - $0-$500 in earnings from a client: 20% service fee applied to earnings

 - $500.01-$10,000 in earnings from a client: 10% service fee

 - $10,000.01 or more in earnings from a client: 5% service fee

 Example: On a $600 project with a new client, your freelancer service fee would be 20% on the first $500 and 10% on the remaining $100.
 Your earnings after fees would be $490.

 If you worked with someone under two different companies, those are considered different relationships and your lifetime billings with each company will be counted separately.
 However, working with someone under two different teams within the same company is considered a single relationship and therefore combined in your lifetime billings.

 Agency Service Fees

-Agencies working with non-Enterprise clients are subject to the same pricing structure.
+Agencies working with non-Enterprise clients are subject to the same service fee structure as above.
 We calculate agency service fees based on total agency billings with a client across all contracts.
 This means that all agency contracts that any of the agency’s freelancers have had with a single client count towards an agency’s lifetime billings with that client.

-An agency freelancer's non-agency contracts with a client, whether as a non-exclusive independent or prior to joining the agency, will not count towards the agency's lifetime billings with that client.
+An agency freelancer's non-agency contracts with a client, whether as a non-exclusive freelancer or prior to joining the agency, will not count towards the agency's lifetime billings with that client.